If you made any changes in Pure these will be visible here soon.

 Research Interests

-Connor has a broad research interest in energy decarbonisation that is aligned with power system operation and management.
-More specifically this includes but is not limited to:
+Connor has a broad research interest in energy decarbonisation and the electricity system.
+This includes but is not limited to:

-• Spatial and temporal modelling of demand across multiple energy vectors.
+• Spatial and temporal modelling of demand for different energy vectors.

-• The role of microgrid technology in enabling resilient local energy communities in remote rural areas.
+• The use of microgrid technology for enabling resilient local energy communities.

 • The application of digital twins in future power systems.